 7. Buy wedding rings

 Look at wedding rings as soon as you can in case they have to be ordered-in or re-sized.
+If you cannot find what you want, buy cheap prop rings for the day and save the fun of buying your real wedding rings for later, after your wedding.

 8. Book the essential vendors

-Find or ask your venue to recommend vendors or provide services (usually at additional financial cost (but saving a lot of time).
+Find or ask your venue to recommend vendors or provide services (usually at additional financial cost but saving a lot of time).
 Pay the deposits to confirm.
 Essential vendors may include hair, makeup, caterer(s), photographer, videographer, band/DJ, florist, venue bar, mobile bar and wedding cake.

 9. Find accommodation